Parenting in KFL&A

 Banana, apple, almonds, granola bars, and water on table beside bed.

-Healthy eating and breastfeeding
+Healthy eating and breastfeeding or chestfeeding

 • Aim to eat three meals a day with healthy snacks between.
 Meeting your energy and nutrient needs will help you feel your best when feeding your baby.